bhavaygg/InSTAnT/README.md

     exp_coloc_name = f"data/u2os/rep3/expected_colocalization.csv",
     unstacked_pvals_name = f"data/u2os/rep3/unstacked_global_pvals.csv")
 ```
 Since performing the ProximalPairs is a time-consuming step but necessary for calculating Global Colocalization, we have added the support to load the outputs of ProximalPairs just so that you don't need to rerun them.
-Apart from loading the data using `load_preprocessed_data(),` you must use the functions below to load the p-value matrix and the gene counts.
+Apart from loading the data using `load_preprocessed_data(),` you must use the functions below to load the p-value matrix and the gene counts. (**Note** - This is not required if you have used an AnnData object initially.
+The results are automically stored and saved.)
 ```
 obj.load_pval_matrix(f"data/u2os/rep3/rep3_pvals.pkl")
 obj.load_gene_count(f"data/u2os/rep3/rep3_gene_count.pkl")